ballerina-platform/module-ballerinax-persist.sql/ballerina/Package.md

 This package provides relation database support for the `bal persist` feature, which provides functionality to store and query data from a relational database conveniently through a data model instead of using SQL query language.

 Currently, this package supports only MySQL as the relational database.
-However, you are planning to add support for other relational databases such as PostgreSQL, Oracle, and Microsoft SQL Server.
+However, we are planning to add support for other relational databases such as PostgreSQL, Oracle, and Microsoft SQL Server.

 The MySQL data store is a relational database management system that stores data in tables.
 The MySQL data store is useful for storing data in a relational format.
 The MySQL data store is not the default data store for the `bal persist`.
 Therefore, you need to explicitly specify the data store when initializing Ballerina Persistence in your application. like below,